 Even though I had dilly dallied with the mushroom fascination, I managed to summit on Half Moon in 4 hours.
 I spent the afternoon catching up on all my reading.

 Since I hadn't met any other hikers on the way up, I figured I was safe to camp at the very summit placing my tent at the top, directly on the trail.
-Fortunately, nobody came by to complain and I had a beautiful view.
-I made a fire and burnt all my reading material.
-It rained for some of the afternoon but the poncho kept my dry.

 Sunday, it was cool for once when I woke up.
 I hiked down part of the Halfmoon Trail which was very gentle, I would say it would be ideal for beginning hikers, I then returned to the trailhead via the Bucktail Cutoff Trail, also very nice.
 This area seems to be very popular for horseback riding, as I saw a bunch of horses and riders at the trailhead.
 It only took me 2 hours to get down so I had most of Sunday left to do something else.
 I decided to go tubing.
 Tubing on the Cacapon near Yellow Springs